 Growth was slow and somewhat painful during the first two decades.
 The largest expense for the church was the salary of the minister.
 Whenever a new pastor was asked to come, members pledged to pay a certain sum of money over a specific period of time, usually twelve months.
 Pledges were not always paid, however.
 Economic hardships sometimes caused members to fall behind.
-Then too, if individuals became dissatisfied with the pastor they sometimes intentionally neglected to contribute their agreed on sum.
+Then too, if individuals became dissatisfied with the pastor they sometimes intentionally neglected to contribute their agreed-on sum.
 If enough persons did this, the pastor would of economic necessity be forced to resign.

 The coming of pastor N.B.
 Rairden in 1881 marked a turning point for the fledgling congregation.
 He and his wife were both young and energetic, and they stayed at the church for nearly four years.
-No pastor prior to Rairden had stayed as long as 2 ½ years. .
+No pastor prior to Rairden had stayed as long as two and a half years.
 Their contribution was primarily that of uniting and harmonizing a church with a history of disharmony.
 Never again would the members discuss disbanding.
-It was also during the Rairden pastorate that the church officially adopted the name “First Baptist Church of Muncie, Indiana.”
+It was also during the Rairden pastorate that the church officially adopted the name First Baptist Church of Muncie, Indiana.
 Previously the church was referred to as the Regular Baptist Church or simply as the Muncie Baptist Church.

 The arrival of Loren Clevenger as pastor in 1887 coincided with the beginning of a gas boom in Muncie and Delaware County that brought thousands of new residents to the area.
 This rise in population and prosperity did wonders for the Muncie churches, including First Baptist.
-In three years from 1887 to 1890 membership at First Baptist rose from 67 to 141.
+In the three years from 1887 to 1890, membership at First Baptist rose from 67 to 141.
 The old church simply could not hold that many people, and so the congregation eventually moved into a new building on July 20, 1890.
-Phenomenal growth followed with the membership soaring to 500 in 1900.
+Phenomenal growth followed, with the membership soaring to 500 in 1900.